Global Pediatrics Education Series

 • Discuss the health and socioeconomic factors that influence neonatal, child, and maternal survival.

-• Utilize appropriate terminology regarding global health epidemiology and state the United Nations Millennium Development Goals related to global child health preventable diseases.
+• Utilize appropriate terminology regarding global health epidemiology and state the United Nations Development Goals related to global child health preventable diseases.

 • Effectively manage and treat diarrhea and pneumonia, the leading causes of child mortality in low and middle income countries.